sagitaninta/MSc_Project/README.md

-# MSc_Project
+# MSc_Project - Overview

-# Repository of scripts and code for MSc project
+Collection of all code written for MSc project

-# Section One - PhyloP scores